Gulfport, Florida: Demographics

-84.0% of the population was white, 6.4% was black or African American, 1.9% was Asian, 6.9% were two or more races, and 5.4% were Hispanic or Latino.
-There were 998 veterans in the city and 8.7% of the population were foreign born.

-The median value of owner-occupied housing units was $252,500.
+In 2020, the median value of owner-occupied housing units was $252,500.
 The median selected monthly owner costs with a mortgage was $1,564.
 The median selected monthly owner costs without a mortgage was $573.
 The median gross rent was $1,211.
 The median household income was $56,896 and the per capita income was $42,374.
 12,9% of the population lived behold the poverty threshold.

-96.6% of the households had a computer and 89.5% had a broadband internet subscription.
-95.4% of the population over the age of 25 had a highschool degree or higher.
+In 2020, 96.6% of the households had a computer and 89.5% had a broadband internet subscription.
+95.4% of the population over the age of 25 had a high school degree or higher.
 42.5% of that same population had a Bachelor's degree or higher.

+As of the 2010 United States census, there were 12,029 people, 5,899 households, and 2,842 families residing in the city.

 Media

 GTV640 is the local Government-access television (GATV) cable TV channel for Gulfport.
 The signal was moved to channel 640 on February 9, 2015, on Bright House Networks.
 The municipal government broadcasts live meetings and replays on Brighthouse Cable Channel 640, as well as Live Streaming Video on the internet.

 The channel includes city information, information relating to the city's events, a historical video of the city, city meetings, as well as additional programming.